ucdavis/FairMLCourse/Blog.md

 As mentioned, a cool feature of all this is the notion of *generic*
 functions:  **predict()**, **print()**, **plot()**, **summary()** etc.
-So I try load some new package, knowing very little about it, then try one of their examples, and the call, say, **plot()** on the result.
+Say I try load some new package, knowing very little about it, then try one of their examples, and the call, say, **plot()** on the result.
 As long as the authors wrote an implementation, this will give me a plot, again without my knowing much.